-Soult had, during Freire's attack, called up Taupin's division from his reserve to the rear of the Great Redoubt, and its divisional battery also2.
+Soult had, during Freire's attack, called up Taupin's division from his reserve to the rear of the Great Redoubt, and its divisional battery also.
 When the Spaniards had been beaten off, and Beresford's column was seen still pushing along the low ground by the Ers, the Marshal directed Taupin to march along, behind the crest of the heights, till he got level with

-1 Supplementary Dispatches, viii. p.
+&lt;sup>1 Supplementary Dispatches, viii. p.
 740.

-2 Commanded by Lapène, by far the best French narrator of the battle.
+&lt;sup>2 Commanded by Lapène, by far the best French narrator of the battle.